 For 1989, Town Car's grille featured satin black paint on the sides of the segmented grille blades (similar to Mark VII), and now included the "LINCOLN" logo (in a larger, more contemporary font), on the grille itself - down from the header panel above the headlight.
 Parking lamps were changed from clear to amber, and the background of the Lincoln medallions in between the headlamps was changed from clear to black.
 In back, the brushed metal panel above the center reflector held a series of fine horizontal instripes, and the new "LINCOLN" logo and "Town Car" script emblems moved up from above the tail-light panel (where they had been since 1988), back onto the trunk lid itself.
 The standard vinyl roof on the base model featured a smaller, more formal "frenched" rear window this year, and did away with the exposed trim surrounding the glass.
 Large, chrome Lincoln "star" emblems were embedded onto the opera window glass on base and Signature models.

 The 1990's would represent a new direction for Lincoln.
 The stylists would begin to abandon The '61 Elwood Engle idea ,which had served Lincoln so well, for so many years , making the car legendary in design status.
 The rounded off design of the '90 Town Car is testament to that.
 Ford was looking into differentdirections to market Lincoln.
 Light duty trucks , sport utility vehicles were now being considered for underthe Lincoln umbrella.
 1990 would still see the Continental , Mark VII and Town Car marketed as their status and heritage dictated.
-The new ideas may yet pan out , as Lincoln has alwas been at the top of quality and detailin luxury automobiles. tHis site here is a dedication to the many classic cars Lincoln has produced between 1922 and 1990.
-We can always add any new classics ,as time goeson.
+The new ideas may yet pan out , as Lincoln has alwas been at the top of quality and detailin luxury automobiles.
+This site here is a dedication td the many classic cars Lincoln has produced between 122 and 1990. .
+Lincolns selsom changed during the 90s , so ere we depicted the major news of the decade.
+For 1993 the Mark VII became the Mark VIII .
+The Mark VIII was a larger car than its predecessor, the Mark VII, being about five inches longer at 207.3 inches and nearly four inches wider at 74.8 inches.
+The car also had a wheelbase of 113.0 inches (2,870 mm), over four inches (102 mm) longer than the Mark VII's, which afforded greater

 1949 Lincoln TV Promotion..........www.youtube.com/watch?v=luxbMHu80iM&feature=related